-SK Ramps Up U.S. Investments With $52 Billion Planned
+SK Ramps Up U.S. Investments With More than $50 Billion Planned

 - Energy & Chemicals

 - Logistics, Services & Bio

 - California United States

 - Colorado United States

 - Kentucky United States